Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Electromagnetic monochromatic waves at the wavelength 800 nm are travelling from the negative direction toward the origin and then go out to the positive direction.
 The pellets at the origin are irradiated by these waves and are ejected to ion perpenducular and electron parallel directions toward an open space.
 The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage.

 To analyze simulation results, some programs are provided here as the post-processing tool.
 They are named @3dfdisp.f03 and @3ddisp.f03, for examples.
 The velocity distributions in parallel and perpendicular directions, @3dfdispC.f03, are plotted in sequential times of ions and electrons.
 The @3ddisppC.f03 program is time sequential plots of H, C, Au and electrons in side and top views with energy histories as well at the end.
-These graphic outputs of PDF are shown on the PC screen, either of cntemp.77Cfb.pdf or cntemp.77Csa.pdf.
+These graphic outputs as PDF are shown, either of cntemp.77Cfb.pdf or cntemp.77Csa.pdf, right on the PC screen.
 They are discussed in the latter half of the CPC paper in 2019 (Ref.
 1 below).

 The parallel simulation code is designed for now the one-dimensional case (the z-direction) where the long axis of pellets is open to eject heavy ions in that derection.
 Finally, the machine run time depends on the physical time and cpu's architecture.
 For the elapsed time of parallel simulation it executed in 3.2 sec/step for 52 ranks and 4.0 10^5 particles (equal to 1 fs for elapsed 1.8 hours) by Fujitsu FX100 Supercomputer.